Although building an effective member engagement strategy to keep members engaged can feel challenging, it’s not as complicated as it may seem.

 Setting KPIs for member engagement

-Key performance indicators (KPIs) are strategic metrics your association can set to measure your progress toward specific, quantifiable goals.
+KPIs are strategic metrics your association can set to measure your progress toward specific, quantifiable goals.
 KPIs help you and your staff measure your association’s performance based on key objectives.
 After defining what member engagement means to your association, set KPIs to evaluate your success at reaching specific engagement targets.

 Here are some examples of KPIs based on where your members may be currently active: